asealmohmandUTD/ClothingSite/CS4389_Project/README.txt

 > Cart: Manages shopping cart items for each user.

 *Notes*
+> ALL EMAILS SENT WILL BE IN SPAM (authentication and order confirmation).
 > A site.db file will be created at run in the instance folder.
 You can delete it to earse the DB.
 > A virtual env might need to be created in order to get the program running.
+> Due to a lack of team members, payment authorization and confirmation was not set up, but just a prototype for now.